 Pick and Shovel Laborer is based on Barks’ 1974 painting of the same name.
 The sculpture is just over 11.5” (29 cm) high.
 The porcelain coins were fired with 24k gold, and the dollar bills read “City of Duckburg/Cool Cash/One Hundred Quackers”.
 The first in the series sold for approx $21,000 and the others from between $10,000 and $12,000.
 Thirty-eight of these were destroyed, leaving an effective edition of 68.

 Sixty Years Quacking was issued in 1994 which of course happened to be Donald’s sixtieth “birthday”.
 He stands just over 13” (33 cm) tall.
 Three artists proofs were created, one of which sold for $12,950.
 The first in the series sold for $18,450 and the others between $8000 and $9000 each.
 Fifty-six of the regular issue were destroyed, leaving an effective issue of 44.
+(This issue was the last of ducks that were actually produced at the original Connoisseur studio in Ledbury.)

 Unlike the previous sculptures, The Quintessential Scrooge was not modelled on a painting of the exact same name but was adapted from one portion of a 1971 work entitled ‘Blue Composition of Ducks’ which shows Scrooge surrounded by other characters including the Beagle Boys and Magica deSpell.
 Some sources state that this figurine was to have been a limited edition of 500 in 1992; others say it was the usual series edition of 100 and released in 1995.
 All sources seem to agree that there were ten Artist’s Proofs.
 One source claims that it was originally intended as a premium to be given to those who purchased the Dude for a Day sculpture plus the Fabergé Midnight Egg as well.
 The Quintessential Scrooge is a smaller sculpture than the foregoing, being eight inches high.
 An artist’s proof sold for $3750 and the others sold in the mid to high $2000s.
 What’s certain is that the edition size was reduced to only 100, as the others, and that of those 46 were destroyed, leaving an actual edition of 54.
+(If these do date from 1992, they were made by the original Connoisseur studio but if not, they were cast and painted by another company.)

-There were also other Carl Barks sculptures that were created by Connoisseur as part of the projected 1990s series but were never produced; the original art for them was shown in the softcover book’s foldout.
+There were also other Carl Barks sculptures that were designed by Connoisseur as part of the projected 1990s series but were never produced; the original art for them was shown in the softcover book’s foldout.
 Both of the photos below, as well as the accompanying information, are courtesy of Heritage Auctions (HA.com) and James Halperin.

 Flubbity Dubbity Duffer measures about 14” tall and 17” across at its widest point (35.5 cm x 43 cm).
 Only three of these were made.
 The three grassy sections are separate and fit into the custom-made wooden base.
 The sculpture itself is based on a 1972 Barks painting and subsequent lithograph, the story of which can be found here.